Publications

 Working Papers

-"Non-College Occupations, Workplace Routinization, and the Gender Gap in College Enrollment," This version Nov 2021. (with Amanda Chuan) Cambridge Working Papers in Economics CWPE2177
+"Non-College Occupations, Workplace Routinization, and the Gender Gap in College Enrollment," This version Nov 2021.
+R&R at JHR (with Amanda Chuan) Cambridge Working Papers in Economics CWPE2177

 Abstract